pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm.md

 z80asm [options] file...
 ```

 By default, i.e. without any options, assembles each of the listed files into relocatable object file with a ```.o``` extension.
+It shows a summary of all the options when called with the ```-h``` option.

 # Input line format